‘Dancing With The Stars’ 2017: Season 24 Cast Odds For ‘DWTS’ Before Premier

 So who is the Dancing with the Stars Season 24 favorite to take home the Mirrorball Trophy later this spring?

-NBC Sports indicates that Simone Biles has been tabbed as the clear cut favorite heading into the Season 24 premiere of Dancing with the Stars.
+NBC Sports indicates that Simone Biles has been tabbed as the clear-cut favorite heading into the Season 24 premiere of Dancing with the Stars.
 Biles has accomplished more at her young age of 20 than many folks have their entire lives, however, she has admitted that she is very nervous about hitting the dance floor on national television.
 Still, this 4-foot-9 powerhouse can’t be underestimated!

 “I want to learn how to dance,” Biles said after being announced as a cast member March 1.
 “I’m so nervous, because you have to get out of your comfort zone.”